-When providing personal information to [COMPANY] as described in this Notice, that personal information is collected directly from you, and you will know the precise personal information being collected by us.
+When providing personal information to Shopily as described in this Notice, that personal information is collected directly from you, and you will know the precise personal information being collected by us.
 [COMPANY] does not collect personal information from any other sources, except where it may automatically be collected as described in the section titled “Cookies, Device Data, and How it is Used, if the information in that section is considered personal information.

-Why does [COMPANY] collect your personal information?
+Why does Shopily collect your personal information?

-Subject to the terms of this Privacy Notice, [COMPANY] uses the above described categories of personal information in several ways.
+Subject to the terms of this Privacy Notice, Shopily uses the above described categories of personal information in several ways.
 Unless otherwise stated specifically, the above information may be used for any of the following purposes: